ObserveRTC/schemas/npm-lib/README.md

-rtpPadId (**Mandatory**) | The id of RTP pad. ssrc (**Mandatory**) | The synchronization source id of the RTP stream marker | The marker the originated sample is reported with trackId | The id of the track the RTP stream related to at the client side clientId | If the track id was provided by the Sfu, the observer can fill up the information of which client it belongs to callId | The callId the event belongs to
+rtpPadId (**Mandatory**) | The id of RTP pad. ssrc (**Mandatory**) | The synchronization source id of the RTP stream marker | The marker the originated sample is reported with internal | Flag indicate if the sfu rtp pad is used as an internal rtp session between SFUs trackId | The id of the track the RTP stream related to at the client side clientId | If the track id was provided by the Sfu, the observer can fill up the information of which client it belongs to callId | The callId the event belongs to